officialyenum/Udacity-Problems-Vs-Algorithms/explanation_5.md

 Get Time Taken to run using : time python <filename>

-- How i solved this problem ?
+- Design choices -

-This problem requires the Trie datastructure to search for list of words in a tree filtered by character(s) prefix, solution uses the 0(n) complexity to sort the list while loop and ensuring it runs from 0 to n where n is the length of input list and return a list the list after breaking out of the while loop
+  - This problem requires the Trie datastructure to search for list of words in a tree filtered by character(s) prefix, solution uses the 0(n) complexity to sort the list while loop and ensuring it runs from 0 to n where n is the length of input list and return a list the list after breaking out of the while loop
 - TASK 5 : 0(n)

-  - Space Complexities
+  - Space complexity analysis-
     - is_word = 0(1)
     - children = 0(n)
     - root = 0(1)